reab5555/Doctor-Search-Assistant/README.md

 1. **Ask Your Question**: Type a natural language query into the input box.
 2. **View Results**: See a clear and comprehensive table of doctors matching your search criteria, complete with all the relevant details.
 3. **Interactive Experience**: Adjust the number of results, try different queries, and quickly find what you need.
+4. **Default Data Source**: The tool currently uses an Excel spreadsheet (`ServiceBook.xlsx`) as its data source.
+This spreadsheet includes essential information about doctors, which is preprocessed into a searchable format.

 ---

 ## ⚙️ Technical Details